-8. Components of the Determination Regarding Responsibility

-The written Determination Regarding Responsibility will be issued simultaneously to all parties through their University email account, or other reasonable means as necessary.
-The Determination will include:

-a) Identification of the allegations potentially constituting Title IX Covered Conduct;

-b) A description of the procedural steps taken from the receipt of the Formal Complaint through the determination, including any notifications to the parties, interviews with parties and witnesses, site visits, methods used to gather other evidence, and hearings held;

-c) Findings of fact supporting the determination;

-d) Conclusions regarding which section of the [Code of Conduct], if any, the Respondent has or has not violated.

-e) For each allegation:

-(1) A statement of, and rationale for, a determination regarding responsibility;

-(2) A statement of, and rationale for, any disciplinary sanctions the University imposes on the Respondent; and

-(3) A statement of, and rationale for, whether remedies designed to restore or preserve equal access to the University's education program or activity will be provided by the University to the Complainant; and

-(4) The University's procedures and the permitted reasons for the Complainant and Respondent to appeal (described below in "Appeals").
+- 8. Components of the Determination Regarding Responsibility The written Determination Regarding Responsibility will be issued simultaneously to all parties through their University email account, or other reasonable means as necessary.
+The Determination will include: - a) Identification of the allegations potentially constituting Title IX Covered Conduct; - b) A description of the procedural steps taken from the receipt of the Formal Complaint through the determination, including any notifications to the parties, interviews with parties and witnesses, site visits, methods used to gather other evidence, and hearings held; - c) Findings of fact supporting the determination; - d) Conclusions regarding which section of the [Code of Conduct], if any, the Respondent has or has not violated. - e) For each allegation: - (1) A statement of, and rationale for, a determination regarding responsibility; - (2) A statement of, and rationale for, any disciplinary sanctions the University imposes on the Respondent; and - (3) A statement of, and rationale for, whether remedies designed to restore or preserve equal access to the University's education program or activity will be provided by the University to the Complainant; and - (4) The University's procedures and the permitted reasons for the Complainant and Respondent to appeal (described below in "Appeals"). - f) A list of possible sanctions is available in Appendix A below. - Q. Failure to Complete Sanctions or to Comply with Remedies from the University and may be noted on a student's official transcript.

+All Respondents are expected to comply with conduct sanctions, responsive actions, and corrective actions within the timeframe specified by the Title IX Coordinator.

+Failure to abide by the sanction(s) or action(s) imposed by the date specified, whether by refusal, neglect, or any other reason, may result in additional sanction(s), including suspension, expulsion, or termination a.
+Withdrawal or Resignation During the Grievance Process Students: The University may place a hold, bar access to an official transcript, and/or prohibit graduation as necessary to permit the resolution process to be completed.

+A suspension will only be lifted when compliance is achieved to the satisfaction of the Title IX Coordinator.

+Employees: Should an employee resign with unresolved allegations pending, the records of the Title IX Coordinator will reflect that status.

-Q. Timeline of Determination Regarding Responsibility
+R. Timeline of Determination Regarding Responsibility